MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ## Manual Installation

-These instructions deploy a standalone version of Magic Mirror, for [Server Only](/getting-started/installation.html#server-only) and [Client Only](/getting-started/installation.html#client-only) installs please read the install specific instructions below
+These instructions deploy a standalone version of MagicMirror², for [Server Only](/getting-started/installation.html#server-only) and [Client Only](/getting-started/installation.html#client-only) installs please read the install specific instructions below

 1. Download and install the latest _Node.js_ version, see the official documentation:
 - [Linux based distributions](https://github.com/nodesource/distributions)